AviatrixSystems/Docs/HowTos/tgw_faq.rst

 TGW Orchestrator serves three purposes:

  1. Orchestrates VPC to VPC connectivities via AWS TGW.
  #.
-Creates security boundaries between groups of VPCs via Route Domains or Security Domains.
+Creates security boundaries between groups of VPCs via Route Domains or Security Domains to achieve network segmentation..
  #.
 Out-of-the-box integration that allows customers with Direct Connect to utilize TGW for connecting on-prem to VPCs.

 The TGW Orchestrator is illustrated in the diagram below.